simukappu/shgit/README.md

 Move to your local git repository.
 Now you can use shgit command in your terminal.

-### Update local and remote self repository as upstream repository
+### Update your local and remote repositories to upstream repository
-Update your master and base working branch in the local and remote repository as upstream original repository
+Update your master and base working branch in your local and remote repositories to upstream repository
 ```sh
 $ shgit update-self-repositoty [-b base_working_branch] [-r remote_repository] [-u upstream_repository]
 ```